 The ice cream is a simplified vanilla ice cream (and it is wonderful and simple on its own).
 Once mixed, it is separated into smaller amounts and coloured, before being combined then swirled together.

 I used gel food colouring to get nice bright colours without making things runny.
 I also found some little unicorn cake sprinkles, which Miss M went a little overboard on.
 These sprinkles with unicorns and other bright sprinkles in different sizes would work well.
-Add the edible gold glitter and you have something to behold!
+Add the edible glitter and you have something to behold!

 Why not mermaid ice cream?
 Or galactic ice cream?
 4th of July?

 You can also find mermaid, galaxy and Frozen sprinkles.
 Change up the colours and the theme and you can make this any type of ice cream you want.
 Try some of these alternatives:

-- Blue, green, teal and purple ice cream, with fish and star sprinkles and glitter would be great mermaid ice cream.
+- Blue, green, teal and purple ice cream, with mermaid tail and star sprinkles and glitter would be great mermaid ice cream.

-- Black, grey, white and yellow ice cream with glitter and stars would definitely suit a Star Wars party.
+- Black, grey, white and yellow ice cream with edible gold star glitter would definitely suit a Star Wars party.
 Alternatively, swap to blue, red and green, the colours of the light sabres.

 - Looking for something for a 4th of July party?
 How about red, white and blue ice cream stripes with stars and a bit of glitter for good measure?
 You could freeze some raspberries and blueberries in between layers to make it healthier.

 - What about pink and blue ice cream for a baby shower or gender reveal party?
 You could foreseeably also hide your gender clue in the ice cream.